7 Reasons Why Your Brand Voice is Everything

 By creating an effective and consistent brand voice, your customers will develop an emotional attachment and sense of loyalty to your brand.

-Creates a consistent brand experience for your customers
+7. It creates a consistent brand experience for your customers.

 Brands that know who they are–by a commutative property–also know their customers well.